robotfreak/robotfreak/mashr/README.md

-#MASHR Arduino based start here robot
+#MASHR

 ##Introduction

+MASHR is an abbreviation for My Arduino Start Here Robot.
 MASHR is my attempt to build a start here robot for beginners.
 It is Arduino based, but didn't use a standard Arduino booard.
 An Romeo all-in-one robot controller (Arduino compatible with motor driver) has been used instead.
 The chassis is selfmade from a sheet of polystyrol (PS).

 [![MASHR](http://farm5.static.flickr.com/4084/5148959554_05b57b52d0_m.jpg)](https://github.com/robotfreak/robotfreak/tree/master/mashr)